4 SaaS Data Backup Best Practices for Businesses using the Cloud

 Data loss doesn’t have to be disastrous in order to interrupt business.
 In fact, everyday user error like accidental deletion accounts for about two-thirds of data loss, according to Aberdeen research.
 This can waste employee time and energy in two ways: the IT team must expend resources to help get data back, and the employee who made the mistake can’t get back to work without consulting IT for help.
-The best way to avoid wasted time and resources due to SaaS data loss is to properly train employees on the tools they use each day, like Google Apps, Office 365, and Salesforce and provide them with a backup and restore solution that includes end-user enabled restore.
+The best way to avoid wasted time and resources due to SaaS data loss is to properly train employees on the tools they use each day, like Google Workspace, Office 365, and Salesforce and provide them with a backup and restore solution that includes end-user enabled restore.

 When end-users are empowered to solve their own data loss issues, IT admins no longer have to do the recovery and restore work.
 This eliminates a flood support tickets and allows IT resources to be used more efficiently and strategically.
 It also allows non-IT personnel to stay productive; if mistakes can be corrected in a few clicks, they can get back to work without fuss.

 Similarly, solutions that require you to wade through tons of data to find the one thing you’re looking for will put productivity on hold.
 Be sure to find a backup and recovery solution that’s intuitive and user-friendly.
 Below is a list of some features that will make backup and recovery for IT and non-IT employees as simple as possible:

 - Daily, automated backup

 - In-app or on-page restore